RuthExploits/Ruth/README.md

 # Ruth
-An Open-Source Roblox Exploit...
+An Roblox Exploit...
 Technically Ruled By licence GNU